Grant access to Settings

 Create a policy via Dynatrace web UI

 This procedure uses the Dynatrace web UI.
-To use the REST API instead, skip to Create a policy via REST API.
+To use the REST API, see Create a policy via REST API.

 1. In the Cluster Management Console, go to User authentication > Policy management.